 - 2 tablespoons annatto oil

-- Add the remaining peanut oil to the skillet the oxtails were browned in and sauté the onion and garlic.
-Add to the oxtail pot along with the tomato, beef stock, water, salt, and annatto oil.
+Add the remaining peanut oil to the skillet the oxtails were browned in and sauté the onion and garlic.

-- At the beginning of the last hour of cooking, add the peanut butter mixed with hot water and the Tabasco.
+At the beginning of the last hour of cooking, add the peanut butter-water mixture and the Tabasco.
 Taste and add more Tabasco and salt if needed.
 If all is not very tender, continue to cook a bit longer.